pingcap/docs-tidb-operator/en/kubernetes-observability.md

 Monitoring the host and its resources works in the same way as monitoring physical resources of a traditional server.

-If you already have a monitoring system for your physical server in your existing infrastructure, you only need to add the host that holds Kubernetes to the existing monitoring system by conventional means; if there is no monitoring system available, or if you want to deploy a separate monitoring system to monitor the host that holds Kubernetes, then you can use any monitoring system that you are familiar with.
+If you already have a monitoring system for your physical server in your existing infrastructure, you only need to add the host that holds Kubernetes to the existing monitoring system by conventional means.
+If there is no monitoring system available, or if you want to deploy a separate monitoring system to monitor the host that holds Kubernetes, then you can use any monitoring system that you are familiar with.

 The newly deployed monitoring system can run on a separate server, directly on the host that holds Kubernetes, or in a Kubernetes cluster.
 Different deployment methods might have differences in the deployment configuration and resource utilization, but there are no major differences in usage.